 There are both internal and external causes for the overheating of a CPU.
 Some reasons for overheating are:

-1. Incorrect placement of a computer: If you are using a laptop, you should place it on an insulated surface or a laptop stand.
-If you snuggle into bed with your laptop and put it on a quilt to watch a movie, it would heat very fast as there no room for the heat to escape.
+1. Incorrect placement of a computer: If you use a laptop, you should place it on an insulated surface or a laptop stand.
+If you snuggle into bed with your laptop and put it on a quilt to watch a movie, it would heat very fast as there is no room for the heat to escape.

-For desktops, place them in a surrounding that is spacious and not cramped with different items.
-Place them away from a wall or make sure there is adequate distance between the wall and the computer.
+For desktops, please place them in a surrounding that is spacious and not cramped with different items.
+For example, place them away from a wall or ensure there is adequate distance between the wall and the computer.